CoLA-Flow Policy: Temporally Coherent Imitation Learning via Continuous Latent Action Flow Matching for Robotic Manipulation: RELATED WORKS

 \subsection{Diffusion and Flow-Based Policies for Robotics}

-Diffusion-based policies~\cite{Diffusion,DP_INI,DP3,iDP3,HDP,ni2025vo} model visuomotor control as conditional trajectory generation and achieve strong performance in complex manipulation tasks.
-However, their reliance on iterative denoising leads to high inference latency and sensitivity to execution noise, limiting real-time deployment.
-Acceleration strategies such as DDIM~\cite{DDIM} or hierarchical designs like RDP~\cite{RDP} alleviate but do not eliminate the need for multi-step inference, leaving the recursive nature of diffusion a fundamental bottleneck.
+Diffusion-based policies~\cite{Diffusion,DP_INI,DP3,iDP3,HDP,ni2025vo} formulate visuomotor control as conditional trajectory generation and perform well in complex manipulation tasks.
+However, iterative denoising introduces high latency and sensitivity to execution noise; even with DDIM acceleration~\cite{DDIM} or hierarchical designs such as RDP~\cite{RDP}, multi-step generation remains a bottleneck.